CircuitVerse/Interactive-Book/README.md

 **Reminder: Jekyll's issue tracker is not a support forum.**

+## Plugins used

+* jekyll-seo-tag
+* jekyll-github-metadata
+* jekyll/tagging

+In addition to these plugins Interactive book also inherit's all the plugins used in [Just-the-Docs](https://https://github.com/pmarsceill/just-the-docs)
 ## Jekyllconf

 [Watch videos](/jekyllconf/) from members of the Jekyll community speak about interesting use cases, tricks they’ve learned or meta Jekyll topics.